 Sonoma Valley is busiest during summer vacation season (late May to early September) and also during the grape harvest which can start as early as the end of August and run into October.

 Find your Sonoma Valley lodging like a pro.
+Use the same process we use to choose our recommended hotels.

 Once you've picked a few good candidates, apply all the best tricks to get the lowest possible rate.